CS Thailand Internships

 - Selected interns must sign a Volunteer Agreement indicating their understanding that the Embassy cannot be responsible for workplace related injuries and/or medical costs.
 Interns are encouraged to have their own medical and liability insurance.

 - Students should discuss receiving academic credit with their academic institution.
-Documentation of work or signing of forms can be provided.
+Documentation of work or signed forms can be provided.

 Where will I work?

-- Typically, interns will work in the CS Thailand office in Bangkok.
-However, depending on the local health situation, teleworking may be allowed.
+- Interns will work in the CS Thailand office in Bangkok with the possibility of remote work.

 How do I apply?